 For FY12, the Water Authority developed several policy objectives to improve the processes and procedures for water quality compliance reporting.
 The Water Authority created a new Compliance Division in FY10 to better improve and consolidate all its compliance functions.
 In FY13, the Compliance Division developed and implemented a reporting system and environmental monitoring program.
-In FY14, the Compliance Division is now measuring its progress on key performance indicators.
+Since FY14, the Compliance Division measures its progress on key performance indicators.